cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_consistency_receipt_consistency_proof align="left" title="Example consistency receipt decoded consistency proof"}

-The vds in the protected header is necessary to understand the consistency proof structure in the unprotected header.
+The VDS in the protected header is necessary to understand the consistency proof structure in the unprotected header.

 The signature and consistency proof are verified in order.